 Recent international commercial trends suggest that the development of such a novel beverage is timely.

-Please contact contact Professor Madeleine Ball, on (03) 6324 5480 or email Madeleine.Ball@utas.edu.au in the School of Human Life Sciences.
+Please contact contact Professor Madeleine Ball, on (03) 6324 5480 or email Madeleine.Ball@utas.edu.au in Human Life Sciences.

 Primary open-angle glaucoma (POAG) is a degenerative condition that is the world's leading cause of irreversible blindness.
 In Australia, 1 in 10 people over the age of 80 have glaucoma, with the annual financial cost of glaucoma predicted to be more the $4 billion by 20251.
 Genetic association studies have suggested that endoplasmic reticulum (ER) and oxidative stress are involved in the pathogenesis of POAG, due to the finding of disease-associated mutations in myocilin2 (MYOC) and optineurin3 (OPTN) which can lead to ER4,5 and oxidative6 stresses respectively.
 Recent advances in POAG research have documented alleviation of ER stress in Myoc mutant mice produces a complete phenotype reversal5.
 However, there is a dearth of cell biological-orientated research using clinical tissues into this disease.
 We are well placed to study molecular aspects of both ER and oxidative stress in human cell lineages in vivo and in vitro, and have current ongoing collaborative projects in these areas in other disease models.